Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16.

 The transfer document must be stamped.
 If no transfer document exists, the Unit Register can be stamped.

-The types of unit transfers listed below can be stamped by an authorised RevNet user via RevNet (if you are not an authorised RevNet user contact RevenueSA for more information).
+The types of unit transfers listed below can be stamped by an authorised user via RevenueSA Online (if you are not an authorised RevenueSA Online user contact RevenueSA for more information).
 All of these unit transfers are exempt from stamp duty:

-You can refer to the Stamp Duty Document Guide for more detailed notes on these document types.
+You can refer to the Stamp Duty Document Guides for more detailed notes on these document types.

 All other transfers of units in a land owning unit trust are required to be presented to RevenueSA to have the appropriate stamp duty determined.
-The unit transfer must be submitted with a completed Application for Stamp Duty Assessment, which can be obtained by RevenueSA, together with:
+The unit transfer must be lodged for Opinion through RevenueSA Online or submitted with a completed Application for Stamp Duty Assessment, together with:

 If the unit trust holds land in South Australia with a market value of $1 million or greater, the landholder provisions may apply.
 See the Land Holder Guide to Legislation for further information.